janmarkuslanger/software-architecture-guide/README.md

 Problem / Requirement: Complex objects (multiple steps, nested objects, many fields) should be created.

-Solution: The creation of an object is done by multiple methods in its separated classes.
+Solution: The creation of an object is done by multiple methods in a seperated class.

 ## Prototype

-Problem: Aus einem bestehenden Objekt sollen ein oder mehrere Klone erstellt werden.
-Zudem ist das Klonen nicht immer so einfach, wenn das Objekt private Attribute aufweise.
+Problem / Requirement: As a developer I want to create a clone of a specifiy object.
+The class of the object might have private attributes, so it is not possible to access it from outside.

-Lösung: Es wird eine Prototypschnittstele implementiert mit (meist) einer Methode clone(), die einen Prototyp zurückgibt.
-Klassen und deren Objekte müssen diese Schnittstelle implementieren und somit auch die Methode clone().
-Das bedeutet, dass man der Klasse die Aufgabe des Klonens übergibt.
-Diese kann dann auf alle privaten Attribute der eigenen Klasse zugreifen.
+Solution: The class should implement a method called `clone`.
+This method create and returns a new object with the same config.

 ## Structural patterns